 We have pulled together this list of getaway ideas from our own and our fellow Aussie travel bloggers favourite spots.
 Many of us are drawn to the coast for our holidays, but there is so much to see inland.
 It’s time to visit our unique country tours and enjoy their hospitality.

-Kathy, from 50 Shades of Age, inspires women to go exploring.
-Today she tells us about a spot she loves in Northern NSW.
+Kathy, from 50 Shades of Age tells us about this beautiful spot in Northern NSW.

 I would describe Bello (as the locals call it), as being extremely laid back with a bohemian feel about it.
 The town consists of lovingly restored buildings lining the main street with plenty of quirky cafes, pre-loved fashion, trendy boutiques, gift shops, art galleries and interesting bookshops.